How to recover data from an encrypted Apple APFS volume

 - Scan the decrypted storage to regain deleted or lost files.

 After decryption is completed, the available files will become accessible in the software interface.
 You can also find the deleted or lost ones by scanning the storage.
-To run the scan choose the respective tool from the toolbar, unselect all extra file systems excepts APFS and click "Start scan".
+To run the scan, choose the respective tool from the toolbar, unselect all extra file systems excepts APFS and click "Start scan".

 Hint: More information about configuring the scan can be found in the instruction on scanning a drive with UFS Explorer.